BrandonQuintanilla/TODO-MVI/README.md

 ### Immutability

 Data immutability is embraced to help keeping the logic simple.
 Immutability means that we do not need to manage data being mutated in other methods, in other threads, etc; because we are sure the data cannot change.
-Data immutability is implemented with the hlep of [AutoValue](https://github.com/google/auto/tree/master/value).
+Data immutability is implemented with the help of [AutoValue](https://github.com/google/auto/tree/master/value).
 Our all value objects are interfaces of which AutoValue will generate the implementation.

 ### Functional Programming